 Previously, Matthew was a subject matter expert for the Federal Emergency Management Agency Report to Congress “America Responding – Needs Assessment of Emergency Response to Terrorism Training for Fire and Emergency Service Personnel” and was a member of the Task Force on Emergency Medical Services at the George Washington University Homeland Security Policy Institute.

-Matthew has written numerous articles and columns, and contributed to several textbooks, in both the medical and legal communities, and is an international lecturer on a wide range of topics.
+Matthew has written many articles and columns, and contributed to several textbooks, in both the medical and legal communities, and is an international lecturer on a wide range of topics.

 New Jersey – 2006